gitter-badger/Revised-CommAI-env/README.md

 the conventions I've observed in my limited reviews of existing development work-flows and wfm (workforce management) strategies.

 I am still exploring how best to communicate the work flow information.
-A few stubs were add to the Github Wiki here. https://github.com/stephenbhope/Revised-CommAI-env/wiki
+A few stubs were added to the Github Wiki here. https://github.com/stephenbhope/Revised-CommAI-env/wiki

 I will be documenting my techniques, tools, and strategies during the process from idea to release 1.0 in the hope